flon-io/meta/glossary.md

 ### taskmaster

-The flon-tasker binary.
-Receives task from the dispatcher, looks up taskers, forks them hand them the tasks.
+The flon-tasker binary/executable.
+Receives task from the dispatcher, looks up taskers, forks them, hand them the tasks.

 ### taskbox